 In terms of what Goforth’s bird hunts, it’s mainly squirrels.
 “There’s not much else here,” he said.
 When his bird captures a squirrel, he will freeze it to later feed her when they aren’t hunting.

-Being wild at heart, Echo is not a pet as Goforth discovered early on.
+Goforth quickly learned that Echo is wild at heart, not a domestic pet.
 “I’ve learned what to expect after years of study.
 She isn’t a pet and doesn’t want my affection.
 I was petting her one day and holding her a little too close and she hit me with her foot, leaving a few good bloody marks, one dangerously close to my eye.”